 The graduate school has a camcorder loaner pool for students.
 We have 25 Flip camcorders for use by graduate students.
 Students must email gradloaner@lclark.edu to reserve a camcorder for up to 5 business days.
 They can pick up the equipment Monday through Friday from 2pm to 4pm in Rogers 214.
-The hours will be expanded as student workers are hired!
+Check with the office for current hours.

 COURSE GUIDELINES

 1. CPSY Departmental Attendance Policy: